saulshanabrook/jupyterlab-accessibility/README.md

 Welcome to this Github repository (not suppository)!
 Repository or "repo" as they say in the biz is a collection of files and discussions.
 Github is like google drive + soundcloud + facebook for coders.

 We aim to support each other in applied learning working on real projects to make Jupyter lab better.
 What is Jupyter?
-* Jupyter is a software
+* Jupyter is software
 * Jupyter is open source - public, collaborative, free code you can use.
 * Jupyter allows you to code across different programming languages.
-Actually, the name Jupyter is a combo of 3 languages, *ju*lia, *pyt*hon, *R*
+Actually, the name Jupyter is a combo of 3 languages, *Ju*lia, *Pyt*hon, *R*
 * Jupyter notebooks is an interactive feature that lets you mix narrative, code, and results.
 * Jupyter lab refers to